-Program Officers work on one or more grantmaking initiative teams, which may be led by an Initiative Director or another senior staff member.
-This PO position may also work on short-term assignments across the grantmaking portfolio to support special projects and/or capacity needs on various initiative or program development teams.
-In addition, Program Officers have an Advisor who provides professional development coaching and performance assessments.
+The Program Officer will work on one or more grantmaking initiative teams, which may be led by an Initiative Director or another senior staff member.
+The three major, multi-year initiatives include: Better Careers, Fair Work, and Priority Communities with additional initiatives on the way.
+The PO may also work on short-term assignments across the grantmaking portfolio to support special projects and/or capacity needs on various initiative or program development teams.
+In addition, the PO will have an Advisor who provides professional development coaching and performance assessments.

 Grantmaking and Project Support

 Collaboration with Colleagues to Execute Portfolio and Foundation-wide Efforts

 The Program Officer will have a sincere commitment to The James Irvine Foundation’s mission, and a passion for expanding opportunity for low-income workers in California.
 The Foundation endeavors to live their commitment to DEI in their policies and practices, continuing to find inclusive ways to elevate staff voices while acknowledging persistent, pervasive racism in our institutions and systems that must be eliminated if we are to improve outcomes for all Californians.
 As an active and engaged listener, this individual will demonstrate respect for diverse perspectives.
 The PO will have experience with and a strong commitment to applying a racial equity lens to their work.

 Service Oriented and Collaborator